IU professor arrested as part of statewide human trafficking operation in Ohio

 According to the IU website, Karki is an Associate Professor in the Mathematics department.

 According to the Montgomery County, Ohio spokesperson, Karki was booked into jail on Sep.
-27 in Dayton around 3 p.m. and arrested on a soliciting charge.
+27 in Dayton around 3 p.m. and arrested on a 3rd-degree misdemeanor count of soliciting.
 He was also released on bond.

 “Operation Buyer’s Remorse” took place from Sept.
 25-30 “in every corner of the state,” according to Yost’s office.
 “Those arrested come from all backgrounds, including an EMT, nurses, educators, retirees, former law enforcement officers, self-employed individuals, delivery drivers and others.”